 Anahory Almeida – Four-hand Contemporaneity

-When did you cross paths and realise you would work well as a team?
+When did you cross paths and realize you would work well as a team?
 Was it by chance or an option to develop projects in the hotel and restaurant sector?

 Tradition undertakes a huge role, as it is the main inspiration of the projects you carry out.
 Do the materials you use relate to this pursuit of tradition?
 How do you transition to modernity?